 According to a 2009 study, pregnant women who catch the flu are at risk for flu-related complications, including death.

 The number of deaths caused by the flu and flu-related complications each year fluctuates with the length and severity of each flu season.
 However, the disease claims thousands of lives each year.
-The CDC reports that an estimated 90 percent of seasonal flu-related deaths in the U.S. each year occur in people 65 years and older.
+The reports that an estimated 90 percent of seasonal flu-related deaths in the U.S. each year occur in people 65 years and older.

 When to Seek Emergency Care